 I almost always grate my own cheese.
 Commercially grated cheese has stuff added to it to keep it from sticking together, isn't available in the sharp, flavorful cheeses I prefer, and is more expensive than grating it myself.
 If I had to use a box grater to shred cheese, however, I'd totally buy pre-shredded cheese.
 I hate using box shredders!
 I use my beloved Cuisinart food processor to grate my cheese, then plop the pieces in the dishwasher; the machines do all the hard work for me.

 We start by making a roux, which will thicken our béchamel sauce (the glorious stuff the macaroni gets baked in).
-Roux is very simple; melt the butter in a large pot, and once the butter starts bubbling, add the 1/2 cup of flour.
+Roux is very simple; melt the 1/2 cup butter in a large pot over medium-high heat, and once the butter starts bubbling, add the 1/2 cup of flour.
 Stir with a whisk and cook for one minute.
 Just this one minute of cooking is enough to take away that raw flour taste, and really makes a difference in the flavor of the finished macaroni and cheese.

 Cook the milk and roux mixture for about eight minutes, stirring constantly, until the mixture thickens.

-Remove from heat, and stir in the nutmeg (I borrowed my husband's hands to show off the nutmeg grinder, which I totally recommend), the salt, the powdered mustard, and the black pepper.
+Remove from heat, and stir in the nutmeg (I borrowed my husband's hands to show off the nutmeg grinder, which I totally recommend), the salt, the dry mustard, and the black pepper.

-Bring a pot of salted water to a boil and cook the macaroni for only two minutes.
+Bring a pot of salted water to a boil and cook macaroni for only two minutes.
 We want only partially cooked pasta!
+You want it to be cooked to a point even before the pasta is cooked to noodles al dente.
 It will finish cooking in the oven.
 Drain the macaroni, and mix into the cheese sauce.

 Pour the cheese sauce and noodles into a 9x13 pan.
 Sprinkle remaining shredded cheese over the surface.

-You can top with breadcrumbs, or, as I prefer, with crushed up cheesy crackers.
+You can top with bread crumbs, or, as I prefer, with crushed up cheesy crackers.
 I used Cheez-Its here, but I've also enjoyed using goldfish crackers.
 I love this crunchy topping so much more than breadcrumbs!
+Some people use crushed potato chips as a topping, too.
+I haven't tried it, but I can imagine it would be crunchy and decadent.

 You can also do everything but bake the mac and cheese ahead of time.
 I take the unbaked pan of pasta up with us to the cabin when we go skiing in the winter.
 When we come home from a long day on the slopes, all I have to do is pop the pan in the oven, and 30 minutes later we have dinner.
 I've never tried freezing it in the unbaked stage, but I'll bet that would work spectacularly, too.
 I'm sure you'd have to adjust the baking time and temperature if you were to bake from a frozen state.
 If you experiment with that, let me know what works!